 ii.
-In view of the above examination, it is evident that the school has not adequate funds for meeting all the operational expenditures for the FY 2022-23.
+In view of the above examination, it is evident that the school does not have adequate funds for meeting all the operational expenditures for the FY 2022-23.
 In this regard, the directions issued by the Directorate of Education vide circular no. 1978 dated 16.04.2010 states that,